 Clinical studies on Barostim Neo system

-Major adverse neurological and cardiac events (MANCE) and event-free rate were determined at six months to evaluate the safety of the device.
-The effectiveness of the device was assessed by six-minute hall walk (6MHW) based on the Minnesota Living with Heart Failure (QoL) questionnaire data and testing of N-terminal pro-brain natriuretic peptide (NT-proBNP), a prohormone related to cardiac disorder.
+Major adverse neurological and cardiac events (MANCE) and event-free rates were determined at six months to evaluate the safety of the device.
+The effectiveness of the device was assessed by a six-minute hall walk (6MHW) based on the Minnesota Living with Heart Failure (QoL) questionnaire data and testing of N-terminal pro-brain natriuretic peptide (NT-proBNP), a prohormone related to cardiac disorder.

 Patients were randomised to receive either Barostim Therapy by Barostim Neo system along with medical management or medical management alone.
 At the end of six months, 96.8% of the patients with Barostim Neo system plus medical management remained free from MANCE.